ditaa99/genLang/README.md

    The backend will be accessible at http://127.0.0.1:5000/.

-2. Start the React frontend (if using React).
+2. Start the React frontend.

     ```bash
+    cd ..
     cd front
     npm start
     ```